-Warhurst Law Offices solves legal problems in property, business and family matters, including
+Warhurst Law Office solves legal problems in , and matters, including

 Bill Warhurst is a multi-disciplinary lawyer who combines more than 35 years’ experience in key business practice areas to craft ideal solutions to legal challenges, both simple and complex.
 Bill encourages clients to focus on practical resolutions, but he can aggressively pursue all legal remedies when needed.